-The fashion industry is changing Minus One step at a time - ExBulletin
+The Fashion Industry Is Changing Minus One Step at a Time - ExBulletin

 Fashion

-A problem conveniently dismissed in mass production of pants, jeans, etc. by the big commercial brands of fast fashion.
-The fall of the economy is a national problem and the fall of the pants is a fashion problem.
-What to do?
-Escape!
-Find your freedom.

-Minus one seems to have made fashion solutions a must-have – smart looks and sound.
-And owning a belt is definitely not their point of view.
-Well, because the belts are additional, unwanted, unnecessary, expensive and certainly not an innovative solution.

 In fact, with what they are about to launch in the market, they insist on dropping the use of belts.
 Minus One continues aggressively by simply saying Kill the Belt.
 This is an unprecedented pre-launch offer in the fashion clothing line.
-Check out all the details on their website – https://minus1lifestyle.com/.
+Find out all the details about their website.

-This story is provided by SRV.
-ANI will not be responsible for the content of this article in any way.
-(ANI / SRV)

 Sources